venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_differential_mode.md

 # External Connections
 - ADC1_AIN0, ADC1_AIN1 pins should be connected to signals to be converted in differential mode.

-## AM263PX-CC E2 or AM263X-CC E2
+## AM263PX-CC E2 or AM263X-CC E2 or AM261x-SOM E1
-When using AM263Px-CC E2 or AM263x-CC E2 with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+When using AM261x-SOM E1, AM263Px-CC E2 or AM263x-CC E2 with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
 - Feed analog inputs to
     - ADC1_AIN0 - HSEC Pin 12
     - ADC1_AIN1 - HSEC Pin 14